chris-dykes-j/chris-dykes-j/README.md

 <h3 align="center">About Me</h3>

 Hi!
-I'm Chris, a web developer.
-Currently, I'm reworking my portfolio and will *eventually* get to updating my <a href="https://chris-dykes.dev">homepage</a>.
+I'm Chris.
+I like to create unique web applications.
+My primary focus and interest is on backend development.
+Currently, I'm reworking my portfolio and *eventually*, I will begin updating my <a href="https://chris-dykes.dev">homepage</a>.

-- 🤖 C# and ASP.NET Core Developer
+- 💾 C# and ASP.NET Core Developer
 - 👺 Go Fanboy✨
 - 🐘 Postgres Enjoyer
 - 🐧 I use arch btw